Batman Forever | 1995

 In a flash, it’s back to the West Coast for the ‘Ritz’ interior, which is the black-and-gold zigzag moderne foyer of the venerable Pantages Theatre, 6233 Hollywood Boulevard, Hollywood, a venue for the Oscar ceremony in the 50s and a location seen in The Bodyguard, Species and Tim Burton’s Ed Wood.

 The office of Dr Chase Meridian (Nicole Kidman) is New York.
 The exterior, where the Batmobile arrives, and the imposing arched marble foyer with its double staircase, are those of the 1911 Surrogate’s Court, 31 Chambers Street at Center Street, Lower Manhattan, also the site of the climax of Romeo Is Bleeding.
+You can see the exterior again as the nightclub in John Wick.

 The building is open to the public.
 Meridian’s bizarre nouveau-ish apartment is a studio set, but you can see the room it’s based on in Prague Castle.